gridpoint-com/svg_island/README.md

 meks
 First, let’s lay some ground rules.
 GridPoint is trying to build the product with as few dependencies as possible, relying on the tools provided by Elixir, Phoenix, and the BEAM.
 At the time, the only Javascript in the project came from the Phoenix.LiveView.JS library.
 One of the constraints we were given was to do as much as possible with the built in LiveView functionality.
 So, no Javascript.

 ---
 ### Let's build it 🚧

-Rule Number 2 NO JAVASCRIPT 🔥
+Rule Number 2 No Javascript 🔥

 notes:
 meks